gvwilson/sensibleadventures/coriandel/coriandel.md

 "But you must!"
 I argued, I pleaded, I demanded, more insistent with every refusal.
 I knew it was ill-mannered, but this was *important*.
-This was my life!

 She finally relented.
+Most people do if you are firm.
 "I might know a man.
 Who might know someone who could do what you ask.
 I will inquire.
 Discreetly, of course."

-"Of course," I said sweetly.
+"Of course," I said, sweet where I had been stormy.
 I told myself that I would have Rojyar put a little extra in the purse the next time her bill came.

 I heard footsteps behind me.
 It was her housekeeper, coming to tell her that her other ladies had arrived.
 "I will be down in a moment," she